TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 | -------------------------- | ------------ | ------ |
 | In stock products          |    26,436    | 94.15% |

-Analysing the inventory status of Flipkart's product catalog, it is evident that out of 28,080 products, 5.85% items are currently out of stock.
+Analysing the inventory status of Flipkart's product catalog, we found that out of 28,080 products, 5.85% items are currently out of stock.
 This indicates a relatively small portion of products temporarily unavailable for purchase.
 On the contrary, a significant majority of Flipkart's inventory, 94.15%, are currently in stock.
 The balanced distribution between in-stock and out-of-stock items showcases a healthy inventory management approach, catering to the diverse needs of Flipkart's customers.

 ### 2. What's the priciest,  top 5 products in the dataset?